NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee/3a_change_detection/ndvi_time_series.PNG" alt="NDVI time series"></a>
 </figure>

-We can see how much NDVI has increased in 2021 relative to the earlier years.
-While this doesn't show us a lot of information now, as the AOP data set builds up in years to come, this may be a more interesting plot.
+We can see how much NDVI has increased in 2021 relative to the earlier years, which makes sense when we look at the reflectance RGB composites - it is much greener in 2021!
+While this line plot doesn't show us a lot of information now, as the AOP data set builds up in years to come, this may become a more interesting figure.

 On your own, we encourage you to dig into the code from this tutorial and modify according to your scientific interests.
 Think of some questions you have about this dataset, and modify these functions or try writing your own function to answer your question.
 For example, try out a different reducer, repeat the plots for different areas of the site, and see if there are any other datasets that you could bring in to help you with your analysis.
 You can also pull in satellite data and see how the NEON data compares.
 This is just the starting point!